WE ARE NOMURA

 Hirofumi Inoue

-Joined NOMURA in 2007 as a designer.
-In recent years, he has been working on concept design with a focus on spatial communication in a wide range of areas, including regional revitalization projects, lodging areas such as hotels and inns, spatial communication areas such as corporate showrooms, and displays areas of cultural facilities, without setting a specific field of expertise. .
+He joined NOMURA as a designer in 2007.
+In recent years, he has been involved in planning and designing in a wide range of fields, including regional revitalization concept design, accommodation such as hotels and inns, spatial communication such as corporate showrooms, and displays at cultural facilities, with a focus on spatial communication, without limiting himself to a specific field.

 Back Numberpast interview articles